-What we say, what we share, and how we share has greater impacts on others than we recognize.
-Our words can impact someone day in both positive and negative ways.
-This is true in person, on social media and especially to ourselves.
+What we say, what we share, and how we share have greater impacts on others than we recognize.
+Our words can impact someone’s day in both positive and negative ways.
+This is true in person, on social media, and especially to ourselves.

 What will your impact be?